exercism/elm/exercises/concept/tracks-on-tracks-on-tracks/.docs/instructions.md

 While you love all languages, Elm has a special place in your heart.
 As such, you're really excited about a list of languages if:

-- The first on the list is Elm.
+- The first item on the list is Elm.
-- The second item on the list is Elm and the list contain either two or three languages.
+- Or the second item on the list is Elm and the list contains three or less languages.

 Implement the `excitingList` function to check if a list of languages is exciting: